jehrhardt/dotfiles/README.md

 chezmoi init --ssh --apply jehrhardt
 ```

-This will automatically install and configure everything.
+This will automatically install and configure the system.